 3 Days Chimpanzee Trekking in Uganda

 Kibale is one of Uganda’s most ecologically diverse forests, boasting over 250 tree species that are over 150 years old.
-It terms of primates, it offers a great introduction of both new world and old world monkeys.
+In terms of primates, it offers a great introduction to both the new world and old world monkeys.
 Brace yourself for chimpanzees, baboons, vervets, L’hoest monkeys, pottos, bush babies, black and white monkeys.
-The park lies in the shadows of Africa’s third highest mountain range, Rwenzori, a snow caped gem straddling across the Equator.
+The park lies in the shadows of Africa’s third-highest mountain range, Rwenzori, a snow-capped gem straddling across the Equator.

 Day 1: Drive to Kibale Forest National Park

 You will start your drive to western Uganda through the beautiful green scenery and the tea plantations.
 By the time you reach your destination in four hours’ time, you will have passed through 8 major kingdoms of the Bantu ethnic group, among which includes Toro which is headed by the youngest King in Africa, King Oyo.

 While primates definitely top the safari agenda here, Kibale is home to a lot more……It is surrounding by scenic tea plantations that are spread over rolling hills.
 Thanks to a thunderous volcanic eruption that preceded it thousands of years back, Kibale boasts of over 6 crater lakes, one of which is ranked as the most beautiful crater lake in Uganda, a reason it is illustrated on the 20,000 Uganda Shillings note.
 You will love every minute of your tour around them as you take in their beauty with an overnight at Primate Lodge.